Home Spotlight Difference Between a Server and Waiter/Waitress

 Not all restaurants employ both Servers and Waiters/Waitresses.
 More traditional restaurants only have one role which combines the responsibilities of both.
 Whether they refer to individuals in this role as Servers or Waiters/Waitresses is up to the establishment.

-Upscale restaurants, may however, have both Servers and Waiters/Waitresses as part of their staff.
+Upscale restaurants may, however, have both Servers and Waiters/Waitresses as part of their staff.
 In such an environment, their duties can be split.
 Servers will focus more on managing reservations and coordinating with the kitchen while Waiters/Waitresses will concentrate on delivering food and drinks.

 server placing reserved sign